donbr/strwythura/graphrag_readme.md

 ## Incremental enlightenment...

-- some of this content smells, but there are some emerging nuggets of truth.
+- some of the following content smells, but there are some emerging nuggets of truth.

 ```mermaid
 sequenceDiagram